-Twelve states - CT, DE (takes effect July 1), IA, ME, MD, MA, MN (takes effect August 1), NH, NY, RI (takes effect August 1), VT, and WA - plus Washington, D.C. have the freedom to marry for same-sex couples.
-In 2012, the legislature in NJ passed a freedom to marry bill, and work is now underway to override the governor's veto.
+Seventeen states - CA, CT, DE, HI, IA, IL, ME, MD, MA, MN, NH, NJ, NM, NY, RI, VT, and WA - plus Washington, D.C. have the freedom to marry for same-sex couples.
+In UT, a federal judge has issued a ruling establishing the freedom to marry, and the decision is now stayed pending consideration by the appellate court.

-NM explicitly respects out-of-state marriages of same-sex couples, while seven states now offer broad protections short of marriage.
-CO, HI, and IL, NJ allow civil union, while CA, OR, and NV offer broad domestic partnership.
+Three states offer broad protections short of marriage.
+CO allows civil union, while OR and NV offer broad domestic partnership.
 WI has more limited domestic partnership.

 With these advances, a record number of Americans live in states that recognize relationships between same-sex couples:

-- Nearly 17% of the U.S. population lives in a state that either has the freedom to marry or honors out-of-state marriages of same-sex couples.
+- Over 38% of the U.S. population lives in a state that either has the freedom to marry or honors out-of-state marriages of same-sex couples.